-There's a BLACK HOLE of £10,000 in the There's a Blackburn Cathedral Music account all sorts of cuts will have to be made.
+There's a BLACK HOLE of £10,000 in the Kriends of Blackburn Cathedral Music account which only you can fill !

 For one of our major Sponsors collapsed this year before their intended sponsorship could be paid.

 Unless we can raise £10,000 by the end of December